rohan-paul/Awesome-JavaScript-Interviews/Node-Express/passport-authentication-middleware.md

 In this strategy, I assume that the client will send the JWT token in Authorization Header as a Bearer Token.
 Server validates user credentials and returns encrypted user object i.e token.
 Client can save token using cookie, local-storage, or other mechanism.
 Then on every user request it validates token and only on successful validation proceed with the request.

+One great advantage of tokens is that we don’t have to lookup the token in a database on every api call as it contains all needed information in itself.
+This should help keeping the authentication process small.
+The biggest downside of that is the inability of revoking a token without having a whitelist or blacklist somewhere.
+This is the reason we keep the lifetime of the token small (like for example 120 minutes).

 This passport middleware will be injected via passport.use(strategy) function.
 To finish, two functions will be included from Passport to be used on the application.
 They are the initialize() function which starts the Passport and authenticate() which is used to authenticate the access for a route.

 https://stackoverflow.com/questions/42306821/why-would-i-need-to-use-passport-package-with-jsonwebtoken-for-applying-token-ba